agourlay/omnibus/README.md

 ## Status

-Mainly a work in progress, any API is likely to change.

-This is a **beta**  quality software, don't use it for any serious operations.
+Omnibus is in **alpha** stage.
+It is under active development.
+Breaking changes could occur at any moment.

-If you are still reading after this disclaimer, let's start!
+Still reading after this disclaimer?
+Let's start!

 ## Getting started